Two-temperature logistic regression based on the Tsallis divergence: Tsallis Entropy and Tsallis Divergence

 The $\log_t$ function is monotonically increasing and recovers the standard $\log$ function in the limit $t\rightarrow 1$.
 However, some properties of the $\log$ function do not generalize to $\log_t$.
 For instance, $\log_t ab \neq \log_t a + \log_t b$ in general.
-Additionally, unlike the standard $\log$ function, the $\log_t$ function is bounded from below for $0 < t < 1$ and bounded from above for $1 < t < 2$ by the value $-1/(1-t)$.
-This property has been used to design robust loss transformations for metric learning~\cite{tete}.
+Additionally, unlike the standard $\log$ function, the $\log_t$ function is lower bounded by $-1/(1-t)$ for $0 < t < 1$ and upper bounded by $1/(t-1)$ for $ t > 1$ (See Figure~\ref{fig:logt}).
+This property has been used to design robust loss transformations for metric learning~\cite{trimap}.

 Using the $\log_t$ function, we can generalize the notion of the (Shannon) entropy of a probability distribution.
 For a probability distribution $p(\x)$, the Tsallis entropy~\cite{tsallis} is defined as